 - 4+ years of tech exec experience | Grad of Harvard 2020 | Unemployed & seeking new challenges

-LinkedIn headline examples for recent graduates
+LinkedIn headline ideas for recent graduates

 Those who recently graduated from college are usually looking for employment, so you should make this clear in your LinkedIn headline.
 In addition, it pays to push all of your certifications, job experiences from internships, and other qualifications as much as possible, as you’ll need to make yourself look special relative to other job graduates in the same class.
 Of course, if you graduated from a big-name school, include that information as well!